SolidLabResearch/Solid-Agent/documentation/ucp/README.md

 ### Running the demo

-To demonstrate this configuration of the Solid Agent, following steps must be executed:
+To demonstrate this configuration of the Solid Agent, the following steps must be executed:

 1. Start a [Community Solid Server (CSS)](https://github.com/CommunitySolidServer/CommunitySolidServer) at port 3000
     ```shell